 It is also important to recognize the limitations of this study.
 First, our study was conducted in the context of a state election among a national sample that may have perceived the 2022 Arizona gubernatorial election as a low-salience event despite its coverage.
 It is possible that a correction of a higher-salience claim would have prompted more updating of broader beliefs and attitudes among respondents.
-Second, our treatment was delivered via a journalistic fact-check, but future studies might compare the effects of different correction methods on extrapolation such as corrections from credible sources or ones that specifically encourage extrapolation.
+Second, our results might vary if questions about the Arizona election were asked before questions about overall 2022 and 2020 election confidence.
+Third, administering pre- and post-treatment questions about election confidence might have limited responsiveness to treatment, though Clifford, Sheagley, and Piston (2021) finds no evidence of such effects.
+Fourth, our treatment was delivered via a journalistic fact-check, but future studies might compare the effects of different correction methods on extrapolation such as corrections from credible partisan sources or ones that specifically encourage extrapolation.
 Finally, future research should explore the effect of treatments that seek to move in the opposite direction, providing general fact-checks and determining the extent to which they prompt updating of specific related beliefs.